 I used French green lentils which hold their shape, cook a little longer and are more delicate than the common brown lentils.
 I seasoned the lentils and rice with homemade garam masala – an Indian mixed spice – and for a little kick, I added some chili powder but feel free to omit.
 Adding to the heartiness is healthy brown rice, but note that a little goes a long way so don’t use too much.
 Pair with an earthy red wine.

 Heat oil in a large pot over medium-high heat.
 Add onions, garlic, tomato paste and garam masala and sauté for about 3-4 minutes.
 Stir in lentils and rice.

 Add vegetable stock and bring to a boil.
 Cover and reduce heat.
 Simmer for about 45-60 minutes, or until lentils and rice are tender.
+Add salt to taste.
 When done, let lentils and rice sit in pot for a few minutes until soup is somewhat thick.
 Garnish with chopped parsley.

 Total Time: 60-70 minutes

 [if you enjoyed this post, please sign up for my newsletter to get the latest recipes]

 […] are great for a quick and healthy weeknight meal.
 When I cook with lentils, I usually add them to soups or stews, but there are many other possibilities.
 This recipe was one of my favorite Wishful Chef recipes of […]